data-dependent/osrs-guides/trap_resetting.md

 ## 7t trap resetting with herb tar

 The clip below shows such a method where we shorten the duration of a trap lay.
 Some call this method "3t trap resetting" or "3t hunter" because the lay takes three ticks.
-(Those who do are definitely nerds though.)

 <div style="text-align:center"><img src="https://i.imgur.com/A1zzQJ3.gif" alt='trap resetting with herb tar from afar' width=500>